Joshua Leakey: Victoria Cross action

 The actions for which Leakey was awarded the Victoria Cross occurred on 22 August 2013 in Helmand Province, Afghanistan.
 A routine joint patrol composed of British paratroopers, US Marines and Afghan soldiers had targeted a village to search for illegal weapons.
 Having been flown into the area in Chinook helicopters, the patrol was attacked by machine gun fire and rocket-propelled grenades soon after dismounting.
-Leakey's helicopter had landed on a hill near the village and he, with three other paratroopers and an Afghan soldier, were to provide fire support for the main segment of the patrol.
+Leakey's helicopter landed on a hill near the village and he, with three other paratroopers and an Afghan soldier, were to provide fire support for the main segment of the patrol.
 From their vantage point, his section could see the attack and heard over their radio that someone had been injured.
-Leakey ran up the hill to assess the seriousness of the attack and came to the conclusion that urgent action was needed.
+Leakey ran up the hill to assess the seriousness of the attack and concluded that urgent action was needed.
 Though he was only a lance corporal, he took control of the situation and led his section down to the group under attack.

 Having reached the group under attack, he gave first aid to the wounded US Marine Corps captain and began to evacuate him from the battlefield.
 While under fire, he returned to the machine guns that his section had left at the top of the hill.
 He moved one to a better position to fire at the attacking Taliban even though he was under constant, accurate fire (bullets were ricocheting off the weapon he was carrying).
 His actions inspired other soldiers to join in the fight back.

 While he was manning the machine gun, he was also shouting updates of the situation into his radio.
 Having realised that more than one machine gun would be needed to effectively fight back the insurgents, he allowed his gun to be taken over by another soldier.
-He then ran once more through heavy fire to retrieve a second machine gun, position it in a suitable site, and then manned it to fire at the Taliban.
+He then ran through heavy fire again to retrieve a second machine gun, positioned it in a suitable site, and manned it to fire at the Taliban.

 The skirmish lasted approximately 45 minutes during which 11 insurgents were killed and four wounded.
-It was only when air support arrived that fighting ceased.
-When it did, he handed the second machine gun over to another soldier.
-He then returned to the injured American officer and oversaw his medical evacuation.
+The fighting only ceased when air support arrived, and he then handed the second machine gun over to another soldier.
+He then returned to the injured American officer and oversaw his evacuation.

 The Ministry of Defence summarised the reasons for awarding Leakey the Victoria Cross as follows:

 Under fire yet undeterred by the very clear and present danger, Lance Corporal Leakey ran across the exposed slope of the hill three times to initiate casualty evacuation, re-site machine guns and return fire.
 His actions proved the turning point, inspiring his comrades to fight back with renewed ferocity.
 Displaying gritty leadership well above that expected of his rank, Lance Corporal Leakey's actions singlehandedly regained the initiative and prevented considerable loss of life.